Typing Spoken Words

 HINT: A hint button is available in the lower-left corner of the screen to auto-fill the first empty space with the correct letter.
 Using the hint will mark the item as incorrect (as it was not answered independently), but may help you complete the written word.

-FOR THE CLINICIAN: Writing to dictation is used in the spell-study-spell approach, which involves the patient repeating the word, spelling it, studying the correct word if an error is produced, and spelling it again after a delay.
-This treatment involves phoneme-to-grapheme conversion (PGC).
-Words with regular spelling will have standard conversions, whereas those with irregular spellings will have non-standard conversions in the higher levels.
-Encourage the patient to review the typed word before submitting to reduce errors.
+Writing to dictation is used in the spell-study-spell approach, which involves the patient spelling a word, studying the correct word if an error is produced, and spelling it again after a delay (Rapp & Glucroft, 2009).

 Selected References: